 What has surprised you most about working with Horizons?
 I love the fact that so many churches in Quincy work cooperatively to support Horizons.
 We may have different worship styles and traditions, but we share a love of Christ and belief that God wants us to share His love.
 That also sets a strong example to those being served at Horizons that Christians can and do see past their differences to focus on Christ’s mission in us.

 What do you with other people knew about Horizons?
 Horizons is about providing food for the hungry in our community, but I think that promoting a place where respect and gratitude are encouraged by Mark Geissler and those serving in the Soup Kitchen and Food Pantry multiplies the positive effect that Horizons has on all the people it serves and all the lives it touches.

 What keeps you coming back to volunteer?
 Every time I serve at Horizons, whether it is washing dishes, serving salad, food prep, or organizing the food pantry, I feel God’s presence.
-Although I may be physically tired after working at Horizons, I feel recharged, refocused, and renewed.
+Although I may be do my math homework physically tired after working at Horizons, I feel recharged, refocused, and renewed.
 Horizons is life-changing for ALL who come and share in God’s mission in Quincy.